-Yes, they're all dead, and yes, they all changed the world with their visions, but that's not it.
-No. Here's what all four of them had in common: at one point or the other, all the people on this list were thought to be crazy.
+Yes, they all changed the world with their vision and creations, but that's not it.
+No. At one point or the other, all the people on this list were thought to be crazy.
 Yep.
 Bonkers.
 Totally nuts.
 Off their rockers.
 One ball short of a kenkey party.
 Stark raving mad.

 When Noah was telling people there was going to be a great big flood which would wash away all living things from the earth, of course, everyone thought he had totally lost the plot.
 What he was saying simply did not fit in with their understanding of how things work in this world, and so his words made no sense to them.
 Until they were drowning.
 Then they understood.
 But of course, it was too late, and the Ark doors wouldn't open for them.

 Galileo was actually hailed as a genius by many, including the almighty Catholic Church – which was also the political seat of power in Italy back then – until he made an absolutely ridiculous claim.
 He suggested that when the sun rose in the east and set in the west, it wasn't revolving around the earth, but rather, the earth was revolving around the sun, and so were all the other planets.
 The Catholic Church promptly changed his status from Smart Man to Mad Man and locked him up in his own house for the rest of his life.
 Of course, now that his theory has been proved by every astronomer in the world, the Church can't deny the guy may not have been so "cray-cray" after all.